Plane safe? Hacker case points to deeper cyber issues

 Through his lawyer, Roberts said his only interest had been to "improve aircraft security."

 "This is going to drive change.
-It will force the hand of organizations (in the aviation industry)," says Jonathan Butts, a former US Air Force researcher who now runs a company working on IT security issues in aviation and other industries.
+It will force the hand of organisations (in the aviation industry)," says Jonathan Butts, a former U.S. Air Force researcher who now runs a company working on IT security issues in aviation and other industries.

 As the aviation industry adopts communication protocols similar to those used on the Internet to connect cockpits, cabins and ground controls, it leaves itself open to the vulnerabilities bedevilling other industries - from finance to oil and gas to medicine.